astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 - **NFR-024**: Visualizations shall include non-visual equivalents (summaries and/or tables) and shall not rely on color alone to convey meaning

 ### 4.3 Security Requirements
-- **NFR-009**: All data shall remain local to the user's device and not be transmitted to any server
+- **NFR-009**: By default, all data shall remain local to the user's device and not be transmitted to any server; if integrations are enabled, any transmission must be explicit, configurable, and limited to user-selected endpoints/features
 - **NFR-010**: The application shall implement appropriate security measures to prevent XSS and other web vulnerabilities
 - **NFR-012**: The application shall provide secure methods for data backup and transfer
 - **NFR-021**: If local encryption is enabled, cryptographic operations shall use browser-provided crypto APIs and vetted primitives (no custom crypto)
 - **NFR-022**: The application shall not require network access for core functionality (offline-first for templates and checklists)
+- **NFR-025**: Integrations (APIs, feeds, databases, real-time sync) shall be opt-in, clearly indicated in the UI, and safely disable-able without breaking core usage

 ### 4.4 Compatibility Requirements
 - **NFR-013**: The application shall be compatible with modern browsers (Chrome, Firefox, Safari, Edge)